senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-postgresql-minimal/README.md

     sudo --preserve-env docker-compose up
     ```

-1. Allow time for the components to come up and initialize.
+1. Allow time for the components to be downloaded, start, and initialize.
     1. There will be errors in some Docker logs as they wait for dependent services to become available.
        `docker-compose` isn't the best at orchestrating Docker container dependencies.